Article 201. Immoral Doctrines, Obscene Publications and Exhibitions, And Indecent Shows

 3. Editors publishing such obscene literature.

-5. Those who exhibit indecent or immoral plays, scenes, acts or shows in
+5. Those who exhibit indecent or immoral plays, scenes, acts, or shows in theaters, fairs, cinemas or any other place.

-6. Those who sell, distribute, or exhibit prints, engraving, sculptures
+6. Those who sell, distribute, or exhibit prints, engraving, sculptures, or literature which are offensive to morals.

-Considered as obscene literature or immoral or indecent plays, scenes or acts:
+Considered as obscene literature or immoral or indecent plays, scenes, or acts:

 1. those w/c glorify criminals or condone crimes;

-2. those w/c serve no other purpose but to satisfy the market for violence,
+2. those w/c serve no other purpose but to satisfy the market for violence, lust, or pornography;

 3. those w/c offend against any race or religion;